fschr/buffalo/README.md

 # Buffalo

-Buffalo makes Pygame development *blazing* fast.
+Buffalo makes Pygame development *blazingly* fast.
 It comes with a scene manager and an array of slim GUI objects (like buttons, text inputs, and more).

 Check out our [Read the Docs](http://buffalo.readthedocs.org/en/latest/) for examples, documentation, and an installation guide.